 The common phrase (and I have used it myself recently) is that “if I can do it, you can too”.
 But maybe the way I did it won’t work for you.
 Maybe I worked under different circumstances.
 Maybe I just think differently.

 I can’t promise results.
 I don’t have all the answers, and I haven’t discovered a secret.
 I have just spent a really long time trying to figure out ways of working to make PhD life easier.
-The blog posts and videos on this site are my best effort so far, and I hope you find them useful.
+The blog posts on this site are my best effort so far, and I hope you find them useful.

 UPDATE: This comic from XKCD kind of sums up what I’m talking about…